 If it finds that they are not fit to practise, it can:

-- give them a warning
+- issue a warning

-- suspend or remove them from the register
+- remove them from the register

 If we receive a concern where a pharmacy professional’s behaviour or practice presents a serious continuing risk to patient safety, or if they have a health condition which means that they are a risk to themselves or the public, we can apply to the fitness to practise committee for an ‘interim order’.
 Interim orders allow for a pharmacy professional’s registration to be suspended, or made subject to conditions, while we carry out our investigation.